Maine Medical Center

 General Psychiatry Program

 The first year of training is designed to give the resident a sense of medical identity.
 It has elements of a rotating or flexible internship.
 The year begins for all new residents with at least one month on Psychiatry.
 This affords them an introduction to the service and to their psychiatric colleagues, and it also serves as a period of learning skills basic to psychiatry.
-The inpatient psychiatry experience is shared between the geriatric psychiatry unit at MHMMC with a significant population of med-psych patients and two months at MaineHealth Spring Harbor Hospital.
+The inpatient psychiatry experience is shared between the geriatric psychiatry unit at MHMMC with a significant population of med-psych patients and two months at MaineHealth Behavioral Health at Spring Harbor.

-Second-year residents complete their inpatient experience at MaineHealth Spring Harbor Hospital, our 100-bed affiliate in Westbrook.
+Second-year residents complete their inpatient experience at MaineHealth Behavioral Health at Spring Harbor, our 100-bed affiliate in Westbrook.
 There they work with general psychiatry patients, as well as spending a month on the Pediatric Psychiatry Consultation-Liaison Psychiatry Service at MaineHealth Barbara Bush Children’s Hospital.

 The patients are extremely diverse in psychopathology and socioeconomic class.
 Residents learn to work as members of the treatment team, utilizing the principles of focal therapy.
 Each resident carries approximately six patients with on-site supervision from inpatient staff psychiatrists.
 The second year also includes two months of neurology, one month of addiction psychiatry, and two months of Consultation-Liaison Psychiatry.